dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 - Sign up for an [AWS account](https://aws.amazon.com/account/) if you don't have one.
 - Head over to [Elastic Beanstalk console](https://us-west-2.console.aws.amazon.com/elasticbeanstalk).
-- Create a new app
+- Create a new app.
     ![Create new app](https://cdn2.auth0.com/blog/ultimateguideaws/createnewapp.png)
-- Click on `create web server`
+- Click on `create web server`.
     ![Create web server](https://cdn2.auth0.com/blog/ultimateguideaws/createwebserver.png)
-- Create the webserver environment
+- Create the webserver environment.
     ![Environment type](https://cdn2.auth0.com/blog/ultimateguideaws/environmentype.png)
 - Upload your code.
 Elastic Beanstalk requires that you upload a zip file of your codebase.
 You can manually zip it up.
 But I prefer to do that from my terminal like so: